indigo-dc/Monitoring/zabbix-wrapper/README.md

 INDIGO zabbix-wrapper
 ============================

 This is the monitoring wrapper of the PaaS layer, a component of the INDIGO project.
-It exposes REST API wrapping the zabbix ones.
+It exposes REST API which wrap zabbix's JSON-RPC 2.0 API.
-To make it properly work it should point to a zabbix server
+To make it properly work it should point to a zabbix server.